Logo

 Controlling the rounding mode

-Most often, every floating point operation generates a round-off error.
+A floating point operation usually generates a round-off error.
 It means that the mathematical result is not a floating point number i.e. it cannot be coded exactly in memory.
 Therefore, a floating point number has to be chosen to approximate the exact result.
 The deterministic way which replaces the mathematical value by the floating point number is called the rounding mode.
+The IEEE floating point arithmetic includes four rounding modes: to the nearest (by default for all compilers), to zero, to plus infinity and to minus infinity.
+Four functions are proposed below to change in an efficient way the rounding mode in a program:

 rd_near (for rounding to the nearest),